tjme/opinionate/templates/primevue/README~.md

 Work in progress:

-- Main page accordion is useful for testing, but not production use
+- Switchboard accordion is useful for testing, but not really production use
-- Menu not yet generated
 - linking fields/columns not yet covered (e.g. counts of related)
 - Add proper form validation
 - There could be more error checking